 Reaching the top of Mellor Moor today there is little left to see of the site, despite the Ordnance Survey map having “Earthworks” marked on it prominently.
 If you aim for the trig point and then look around, with the eye of faith perhaps you will see a raised area and a shallow bank and ditch, if the grass is low and the light is right.
-Or perhaps not !
 English Heritage describe the earthworks as a raised platform 19 metres by 10 metres, surrounded by a faint trace of a ditch and a faint trace of a bank beyond that.
 Years of ploughing have eroded the features, making it hard to discern much.

 All that said, the site is well worth a visit and not only for the views of the countryside around.
-“A good site is a good site” and you will immediately notice that it has been used in more recent history.
+There is a saying that “a good site is a good site” and you will immediately notice that it has been used in more recent history.
 A short distance from the trig point are the above ground remains of a Royal Observer Corps monitoring post, which would have been used to measure nuclear fallout if the Cold War had ever turned hot.
-For more details on this site, and similar ones in Lancashire, have a look at www.lancashireatwar.co.uk which is one of our other historical websites.
+For more details on this site have a look here at the Lancashire at War website which is our other historical website.
 Next to the monitoring post is a modern circular panoramic viewing platform, with villages, towns and hills marked on and their distances away, so enjoy your Roman viewpoint!

-Site visited by A. and R. Bowden 2013
+Site visited by A. and R. Bowden 2013.
+This page updated 2019.

-Parking: Park at Mellor Village Hall.
+Access and Parking: Park at Mellor Village Hall.
 To reach the site, walk up Mellor Lane , straight over the cross roads and turn left into the field following the public footpath.
 Head for the top of the hill which is marked by a trig point.
 The West Pennine Moors Explorer map has the site clearly marked and it’s recommended that you take a copy with you.

 English Heritage: www.pastscape.org (accessed 20/10/13)